gradoally/payments_counter/README.md

 ### Create a personal counter

 In order to create your personal counter just send any amount more that 0.1 TON on counter-contract-minter.
-I will mint a new counter with the sender's address as an admin.
+It will mint a new counter with the sender's address as an admin.

 ### Get counter_num